-WYNNS, ARCHIBALD (1809–1858).
-Archibald Wynns, lawyer and statesman, was born in Tennessee in 1809.
-He moved to Texas in 1837, settled in Houston, and opened a law office in partnership with William Lawrence.
+WYNNS, ARCHIBALD (1807–1859).
+Archibald Wynns, lawyer and statesman, was born in Henry County, Tennessee, on December 25, 1807.
+He was the son of Thomas and Winnifred (Outlaw) Wynns.
+He married Martha Elizabeth Edmunds in Tennessee in 1836 and moved to Texas, where he settled in Houston and opened a law office in partnership with William Lawrence in 1837.
 In 1841 and 1842 Wynns represented Harris County in the House of the Sixth Congress of the Republic of Texas.
-He served as a private on the expedition to repulse Rafael Vásquez in the spring of 1842.
-Wynns returned to Houston and in 1845 was involved with the local effort to gain annexation into the Union.
-He was living in Harris County on July 9, 1855, when he filed a claim against the state for compensation for service on the Vásquez expedition.
-A year later, the filibustering expedition of Gen. William Walker attracted his attention.
-Wynns visited Walker in Nicaragua in the spring of 1856.
-He returned to Texas and urged Texans to support Walker.
-Wynns died in 1858.
+He served as a private on the expedition to repulse the Rafael Vásquez invasion in the spring of 1842.
+Three years later Wynns was involved locally in Houston with the effort to gain annexation by the United States.

-Andrew Forest Muir, "The Free Negro in Harris County, Texas," Southwestern Historical Quarterly 46 (January 1943).
+Historical Marker Files, Texas Historical Commission Library, Austin.
+Telegraph and Texas Register, July 8, 1837.
 Texas House of Representatives, Biographical Directory of the Texan Conventions and Congresses, 1832–1845 (Austin: Book Exchange, 1941).